Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/README.md

 ## Examples

-The following sections provide code snippets covering these common scenarios:
+In the following sections you will find simple examples of:

 * [Chat completions](#chat-completions-example)
 * [Streaming chat completions](#streaming-chat-completions-example)
 * [Embeddings](#embeddings-example)
 * [Image geneartion](#image-generation-example)

-These snippets use the synchronous `client` from [Create and authenticate clients](#create-and-authenticate-clients).
+The examples create a synchronous client as mentioned in [Create and authenticate clients](#create-and-authenticate-clients).
+Only mandatory input settings are shown for simplicity.

-See the [Samples](https://github.com/Azure/azure-sdk-for-python/tree/main/sdk/ai/azure-ai-inference/samples) folder for fully working samples for synchronous and asynchronous clients.
+See the [Samples](https://github.com/Azure/azure-sdk-for-python/tree/main/sdk/ai/azure-ai-inference/samples) folder for full working samples for synchronous and asynchronous clients.

 ### Chat completions example